5 Ways to Make the FAFSA Application Process Less Stressful

 Similarly, don't assume like your child won't qualify for aid due to less than stellar grades.
 Through the FAFSA, applicants can qualify for merit-based awards—awards that look at a student's grades and achievements.
 The majority of the awards granted, however, do not look at a student's academic performance.
 So, even if your child's grades aren't as high as you hoped, fill out the FAFSA application.
 Once enrolled in college and receiving student aid, your child will need to maintain a certain grade point average as set by the school.

 4. Get Family Matters Right

 As you might expect, it is important to avoid errors when filing the FAFSA, since it can limit how much aid your family will be eligible for.
 Include both you and your spouse's income when filling out the application, unless you are legally separated or divorced.
 In the case of separation or divorce, list the custodial parent's income and assets on the FAFSA form.
 If the custodial parent remarries, then the new spouse must be included on the FAFSA form.
 Finally, if the child's legal parents (either biological and adoptive) are not married but live together, you will both be required to list your income and asset information.

 5. Speed Up the Process

 The application process is a lengthy one, but worth it.
-To speed up the process, HomeRoom, the official blog of the U.S. Department of Education, recommends having the following documents easily accessible:
+To speed up the process, it's helpful to have the following documents easily accessible: